 Kowalski is listed in the Exame magazine ranking among the Biggest & Best companies in Brazil.

-Kowalski becomes a brand of Louis Dreyfus Commodities, world leader in the agricultural sector.
+Kowalski becomes a brand of Louis Dreyfus Company, world leader in the agricultural sector.

 The Kowalski brand takes on a new visual identity and establishes itself as one of the largest dry corn producers in Brazil.